xephyr-us/TkinDocs/README.md

 ```bash
 pip install <packagename>
 ```
+**Package yet to be uploaded to the Python Package Index*

 TkinDocs is implemented exclusively using Python 3, and maintains a custom minimalist syntax.
 This project does not depend on XML, HTML, or any other preexisting markup language.
 This project's only dependency is Tkinter, a package with which most Python interpreters ship.